-Toys Can Teach Us About Serving God - NEW for 2019!
+Toys Can Teach Us About Serving God!

 All kids love toys.
 Most toy boxes are full of many different toys.
 We like to play with different toys for different reasons, but they are all used for one main purpose: to play.
 All through the Bible God used very different people to carry out his main purpose: to let the world know who God is and how much he loves us.
 These lessons will use common toys to teach kids Bible stories about very different people in the Bible who all have something to teach us about living out God’s main purpose.

 Each Lesson Includes:

 - Make It Stick!
 Parent Sheet - so you can let mom and dad know what kids are learning each week and look like a rockstar teacher who's thought of everything.

 - Memory Verse - so that you can make sure kids are getting Scripture in their minds and hearts every single week and you can feel like each lesson was a success even when it seems like 90% of your lesson time is spent saying things like "calm down", "let's be quiet", "hands to yourself!"